sabegg2/Home_Sales/README.md

 <img src="images/q1.png" width=300>

+For these four years of data, there is not an obvious trend in average price of four-bedroom homes from year to year.

 2. What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
 3.